Corner Cracking of Square and Rectangular HSS

 Square and rectangular A500 HSS members are galvanized successfully all the time, but such tight corner radii can occasionally lead to cracking in the corners (the most highly stressed areas) upon galvanizing.
 The potential increases as wall thickness increases or when other internal stresses are present from the welding or framing of the parts (Figure 2).

 When pre-galvanizing measures are considered, the chance for embrittlement can be greatly reduced1.
 HSS manufacturers are aware of the issues with tight corner radii and can attempt to establish a minimum boundary when specified for galvanizing.
-Decreasing tolerances for local surface imperfections (such as gouges or grooves) and grinding the inside corners at the member ends are two additional methods found to be effective.1 Though the corner bending radii is the most important factor when considering potential for cracking, HSS members can also be heat treated to relieve the stresses prior to galvanizing2 in accordance with ASTM A143 procedures and followed by air cooling.
+Decreasing tolerances for local surface imperfections (such as gouges or grooves) and grinding the inside corners at the member ends are two additional methods found to be effective.1 Though the corner bending radii is the most important factor when considering potential for cracking, HSS members can also be heat-treated to relieve the stresses prior to galvanizing2 in accordance with ASTM A143 procedures and then air cooled.
 Once at the galvanizing plant, additional best practices include increased inspection of square and rectangular HSS corners immediately after galvanizing to help identify a potential cracking issue.

 The result is high residual and thermal stresses in the transverse direction that cause the other end to explode and crack at the most highly stressed area(s).
 In square and rectangular HSS, the cracking location would be observed at the corners instead of the weld seam.